microsoft/surface-duo-compose-sdk/DragAndDrop/README.md

 }
 ```

-3. Initialize a `DragTarget` with the created `DragData` and the `Composable` which would repsonse to the user's drag gesture by long pressing.
+3. Initialize a `DragTarget` with the created `DragData` and the `Composable` which would respond to the user's drag gesture by long pressing.
 A shadow will be created for the target during the dragging process.

 ```kotlin
 @Composable